marpon/mem_exe_dll/README.md

 Last point, when executing exe from memory, some anti-virus react as false positive virus, when testing on virus total got 5 AV tools heuristic detection.

-Whith only dll from memory, no problem.
+With only dll from memory, no problem.

 interrested on your remarks  marpon@aliceadsl.fr